inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/ARCHITECTURE.md

 The host's ModuleWatcher may re-register plugins with new `importUrl` values after the iframe boots.
 To keep the iframe's registry in sync:

 1. After RPC setup, the host subscribes to `"registered"` events on all host registries
-2. When a plugin is re-registered, the host converts it to `PluginMetadata` (with opaque URL) and calls `iframeStub.onPluginRegistered(meta)`
+2. When a plugin is re-registered, the host converts it to `PluginMetadata` (with package URL) and calls `iframeStub.onPluginRegistered(meta)`
 3. The iframe's `IframeApi.onPluginRegistered()` re-registers the plugin in the local registry with the updated `importUrl`

 This ensures the iframe always has current plugin metadata without polling.

 ### Entry point resolution

 During pre-population, `#toMetadata` calls `resolvePluginEntryUrl` to resolve each plugin's `package.json` and find its entry point (e.g., `dist/index.js`).
-The full entry URL is then converted to an opaque URL.
+The full entry URL is then converted to a package URL.
 Plugins that fail resolution (automerge document not synced locally) return `null` and are filtered out — they simply won't appear in the iframe's registry.

 ## How module resolution works